 On the 2nd aspect, several companies (Huawei, Nokia) consider single DCI to schedule multiple TBs where a TB can be repeated over multiple slots (or mini-slots).

-On the 3rd aspect, several companies (CAICT, Xiaomi, Qualcomm) consider DCI to schedule a TB over multiple slots, while at least one company (Ericsson) opposes to support scheduling a TB over multiple slots.
+On the 3rd aspect, several companies (CAICT, Qualcomm) consider DCI to schedule a TB over multiple slots, while at least one company (Ericsson) opposes to support scheduling a TB over multiple slots.

 From the Moderator’s point of view, it would be important to have a clear and common understanding on the scope of multi-PDSCH/PUSCH scheduling for future discussion.
 Considering majority view on the 1st aspect and a note in WID (i.e., coverage enhancement for multi-PDSCH/PUSCH scheduling is not pursued) for the 2nd and 3rd aspects, the following proposal can be made.